MCP server¶

 shifts the document, so re-read outline / paragraphs after an insert before

-reusing ids; bookmark:NAME / cc:NAME are name-based and survive edits.
+/ cc:NAME are name-based and survive edits.
+For ad-hoc content with no name,

 Batches¶